sqlxpert/aws-tag-sched-ops/readme.md

  * Allow only a few trusted users to tag EC2 and RDS resources, because tags determine which resources are started, backed up, rebooted, and stopped.

  * Tag backups for deletion, but let a special IAM user or role actually delete them.
-To mark images and snapshots for (manual) deletion, add the `managed-delete` tag.
+To mark images and snapshots for (manual) deletion, add the <kbd>managed-delete</kbd> tag.

  * Do not allow the same IAM users and roles that create backups to delete backups (or even to tag them for deletion).